 We want Future Builders to become a long-term, sustainable project, enabling hundreds of young people to learn valuable skills and gain employment, security, independence and greater self-worth.

 If you’re an OVO Energy customer and pay for your energy by Direct Debit, you can add a small donation to your monthly energy bill.
 The best bit?
-We’ll match your donation.
-Find out more on our OVO Foundation page.
+We’ll match your donation penny for penny, doubling your power to make a positive impact.
+Find out more about our other projects on the OVO Foundation page.